 - Obtaining a breath sample by having you blow into a machine called a Breathalyzer or Datamaster (This is different from the field sobriety breath device described above).

-You have the choice of which one of these tests you will take but an OWI suspect will rarely be asked.
-The only time your ability to choose which test you take can legally be restricted is if you are in a locality that simply does not have access to one test or the other.
-The officer should tell you that the option as to which test you take is up to you.
-But quite often officers will try to pressure, force or browbeat a person into taking the blood test because this is the most effective procedure for the prosecution to use against a person in court.
+You choose which one of these tests you will take, but officers rarely ask OWI suspects.
+The only time your ability to choose which test you take can legally be restricted is if you are in a locality that does not have access to a type of test.
+The officer should tell you that the kind of test is up to you.
+Officers often try to pressure, force, or browbeat a person into taking a blood test because this is the most effective procedure for the prosecution to use against a person in court.
 You do not have the right to refuse to take any test.
-If you refuse to take the test, your driver’s license is automatically suspended (this is called an implied consent suspension).
-Also, in your trial, the jury will be told that you refused to take the test and the judge will instruct the jury that they can consider your refusal as evidence of your guilt.
+The Secretary of State will automatically suspend your driver’s license if you refuse to take the test (an implied consent suspension).
+In your trial, the judge will instruct the jury that you refused to take the test, and the judge will instruct the jury that they can consider your refusal as evidence of your guilt.

-9. Q: What are the penalties for driving while under the influence?
+9. Q: What are the penalties for driving under the influence?

-10. Q: What should I know in order to make an intelligent choice about which blood alcohol test I should take?
+10. Q: What should I know to decide which blood alcohol test I should take?

-A: As mentioned above, from the standpoint of the police and prosecution they will always prefer to have a more accurate sample of your actual blood to use against you as evidence in court.
+A: From the police and prosecution standpoint: As mentioned above, they will always prefer a more accurate sample of your blood to use against you as evidence in court.
 On the other hand, a breath test may show an inaccurately high reading against you if you take the breath test shortly after your last drink.
-This is because of the high alcohol content lingering in the mouth, esophagus, and the upper digestive system.
-If you have used any kind of breath spray, mouthwash, or even should you burp shortly before the breath test, then the reading could be inaccurately high.
-The blood test will also show the presence of drugs as well as alcohol.
+An inaccurate reading will result from a high alcohol content lingering in the mouth, esophagus, or upper digestive system from a recent drink of alcohol.
+If you have used any breath spray, mouthwash, or even should you burp shortly before the breath test, the reading could be inaccurate.
+The blood test will also show the presence of drugs and alcohol.
 However, a breath test can only determine alcohol content and nothing about drugs.

 11. Q: Legally, just what is “drunk driving?”

-Driving with any amount of alcohol in your system that causes your physical abilities to be impaired in any way. ?
+- Driving with an amount of alcohol in your system impairs your physical abilities.

-Driving with a level of alcohol in your system that amounts to a measurement of.08 of blood alcohol content.
-To be guilty of this offense, absolutely no impairment of any of your physical abilities is necessary.
-You may well be the world’s most talented, careful and safest driver, but if your blood alcohol content registers .08 or above you are guilty of a criminal offense. ?
+- Driving with 0.08 grams of alcohol per 100 mL of blood in your system.
+No impairment of your physical abilities is necessary to be guilty of this offense.
+You can be the world’s most talented and safest driver, but if your blood alcohol content registers .08 or above, you are guilty of a criminal offense.

-Driving with prescription drugs in your system or with a combination of prescription drugs and alcohol, no matter what the amounts of those substances might be, where your physical abilities have become impaired in any way.
+- Driving with prescription drugs in your system or with a combination of prescription drugs and alcohol, no matter what the amounts of those substances might be, if your physical abilities have become impaired.

 12. Q: What amount of alcohol do I need to drink to have a blood alcohol content of .08 or higher?

-A: Each person’s blood alcohol content from drinking certain amounts of alcohol will vary, depending upon a number of factors.
+A: Each person’s blood alcohol content from drinking specific amounts of alcohol will vary, depending upon several factors.
 The main factor is your weight.
-To calculate your blood alcohol content based upon having normal drinks such as a 12 oz. beer, a 4-ounce glass of wine, or a single mixed drink containing a one-ounce shot of 100 proof liquor, the following rule of thumb is an illustration but is not exact:
+To calculate your blood alcohol content based upon having average drinks such as a 12 oz. beer, a 4-ounce glass of wine, or a single mixed drink containing a one-ounce shot of 100-proof liquor, the following rule of thumb is an illustration but is not exact: